-This interesting tradition, practiced more than 1,000 years in Japan, originally came from China and is a ceremony which truly ends the old year by destroying all “sins” and announcing the renewal of the world.
+This interesting tradition, practiced more than 1,000 years in Japan, originally came from China and is a ceremony that truly ends the old year by destroying all “sins” and announcing the renewal of the world.
 On the night of Dec.
 31, you will probably hear the echo of at least one temple bell being rung 108 times as the new year is born.

 Why are the temple bells (or sometimes drums) rung 108 times?
 For an answer, we must look at the history of joyanokane and how it came to this country.
 Buddhism, along with a number of customs now found in Japan, originally came to China from India.
-The prayer beads that most Japanese Buddhists use, called juzu, are actually from India where they are called mala or “circle,” and guess what?
+The prayer beads that most Japanese Buddhists use, called jizo, are actually from India where they are called mala or “circle,” and guess what?
 They always have 108 beads.